Fluctuation Bounds for the Restricted Solid-on-Solid Model of Surface Growth

+Next let us establish Eq. \eqref{eq:dualrsos_maxdualpyramid}.
+Again, consider the case where there are no dual pyramids of positive height.
+By the dual RSOS initial condition, this is the event that no update has fallen over $0$.
+Thus $\min_{y \in \bb{Z}^d} f^D(t,y) = 0.$ In the general case, we will show both sides of the inequality.
+To show

-let $h = \min_{y \in \bb{Z}^d} \RSOS^D(t,y)$.
-We show that the set of accepted updates with height less than $h$ is a reverse pyramid.
-Because dual RSOS has initial condition defined by $\norm{x}_1$, it is clear that the set of accepted updates at height $k$ for $k=1,\dots,h$ is the $l_1$ ball centered at $0$ of radius $k$.
+let $h = \min_{y \in \bb{Z}^d} f^D(t,y)$.
+The set of accepted updates with height $\leq h$ (those which increase the surface height to a value less than or equal to $h$) is a dual pyramid.
+Since dual RSOS has initial condition defined by $\norm{x}_1$, it is clear that the set of accepted updates at height $k$ for $k=1,\dots,h$ is the $\ell_1$ ball centered at $0$ of radius $k$.

 We must also show that the time reversal of this set is a pyramid; it suffices to show that for every accepted update $\bu$ at height $k$ for $k=1,\dots,h-1$, the set of accepted updates with height $k+1$ with adjacent locations all occur after $\pi_t(\bu).$ But this is enforced by the RSOS surface growth dynamics, as in Lemma \ref{lemma:rsosacceptedupdates}. \\